 Delegation by NESA

-The Board of Studies, Teaching and Educational Standards Act 2013 allows NESA to delegate to an authorised person or body the exercise of any of its functions under the education and teaching legislations (defined as the Board of Studies, Teaching and Educational Standards Act 2013, the Education Act 1990 and the Teacher Accreditation Act 2004).
+The Education Standards Auhority Act 2013 (NSW) allows NESA to delegate to an authorised person or body the exercise of any of its functions under the education and teaching legislations (defined as the Education Standards Auhority Act 2013 (NSW), the Education Act 1990 and the Teacher Accreditation Act 2004).